Metrics Analysis

 Flagger comes with two builtin metric checks: HTTP request success rate and duration.

-.
-The builtin checks are available for every service mesh / ingress controlle and are implemented with Prometheus queries.
+max: 500For each metric you can specify a range of accepted values with thresholdRange and the window size or the time series with interval.
+The builtin checks are available for every service mesh / ingress controller and are implemented with Prometheus queries.

 The following variables are available in query templates: